mgordon6197/Tic-Tac-Toe/README.md

 A Tic-Tac-Toe game playable with NxN board sizes.

 Step 1:
-	Run the program with
-		tic_tac_toe.rb N
-	where N is the board size (NxN)
+	Enter the size of the board at the end of tic_tac_toe.rb to any integer above 3. enter it in the variable 'size'

 Step 2:
 	Select player 1 type (human or computer)